 The efficiency of the UK workforce calculated as output per worker, output per job and output per hour.
 Labour productivity is an important factor in determining the productive potential of the economy.
 Countries with strong labour productivity growth tend to benefit from high rates of growth and low inflation.

-Output per hour in services rose by 0.5% in the first quarter on the previous quarter and was 1.1% higher than a year earlier.
-Output per hour in manufacturing rose by 0.7% on the previous quarter but was 1.5% lower than a year earlier.
+Output per hour in the services industries grew by 0.6% in Quarter 2 2016 when compared with the previous quarter and was 1.1% higher than a year earlier.
+Output per hour in manufacturing rose by 2.2% on the previous quarter and was 1.0% higher than a year earlier.